 This full-year advanced course offers an approach to fluency through all four of the linguistic skill areas: listening, speaking, reading, and writing.
 Students work to broaden and deepen their current understanding of grammatical structures while learning new structures that allow them to add complexity and abstract thought to their verbal and written expression.
-Each unit introduces an aspect of cultural life along with thematic vocabulary, giving students the opportunity to practice and play.
-They read and analyze literature, write and edit short compositions, participate in debates and roundtable discussions, and engage in various forms of creative expression.
-Through online and in-class collaboration, students are exposed to authentic contemporary language and culture in context.
+Each unit introduces an aspect of cultural life along with thematic vocabulary, giving students the opportunity to practice, churn, and play.
+Students read and analyze literature, write and edit short compositions, participate in debates and roundtable discussions, and engage in various forms of creative expression.
+Through online and in-class collaboration, students are immersed in authentic contemporary language and culture.
 The course also includes weekly discussion and feedback based on podcasts from Spain and elsewhere.
-Prerequisite: Spanish III.
+Prerequisite: Spanish III Intensive.

 This course offers a non-literary approach to language study.
 Students explore real-time sociopolitical issues in Spain and Latin America and gain an international perspective through which to examine those same issues in the United States.
 Expansion of vocabulary and development of higher-level speaking and writing skills are stressed through frequent in-class discussion, debate, blogs, and student-generated web pages and news broadcasts.
 Prerequisite: Advanced Spanish Grammar and Composition.